 Rumors of Muncy’s inevitable demise when facing lefties were greatly exaggerated.
 Though a convenient excuse for the Dodgers to sit Muncy on occasion, he proved he’s more than capable of handling southpaws last year, posting a .374 wOBA and 135 wRC+ against them.
-This, paired with the fact that Alex Verdugo is no longer creating a logjam in the Dodgers’ outfield, means we may finally get to see what Muncy can do with full-time at-bats.
-The career 12.1% barrel rate and 41.3% hard-hit rate point to the 35-home power being sustainable, and a bump in plate appearances might even help him get to the 40-homer benchmark, though you probably can’t count on a batting average that reaches even .270.
+This, paired with the National League DH and the fact that Alex Verdugo is no longer creating a logjam in the Dodgers’ outfield, means we may finally get to see what Muncy can do with full-time at-bats.
+The career 12.1% barrel rate and 41.3% hard-hit rate point to the 35-home power being sustainable, and a bump in plate appearances might even help him get to 13+ home runs in the shortened season, though you probably can’t count on a batting average that reaches even .270.

 I know what you’re probably thinking–this seems low, especially considering that Guerrero Jr. is the 53rd overall player coming off the board according to consensus ADP.
 But perhaps we should take a cue from Guerrero Jr.’s 2019 season–when he was the first rookie pegged by Steamer to hit over .300–and not let his pedigree go straight to our heads again.
 There’s no doubt about the talent or the upside here.
 But players don’t always arrive in the majors as finished products–especially when they’re just 20 years old.
 The 38.4% hard-hit rate last year belied Guerrero Jr.’s 80-grade future power, as did his 49.6% groundball rate.
 What makes the latter stat more concerning is that Guerrero Jr. has had issues elevating the ball throughout the minors as well.
 On top of that, he struggled mightily against breaking balls, which pitchers were able to exploit to the tune of a 38% whiff rate.
 Could all of these issues vanish into thin air this season?
 Absolutely.
 But if you’re staking a top-50 pick on it, you might be better off going with a player with a safer floor.